 NIGHT was founded on the belief that sleep is the most powerful beauty tool.
 Without a good night’s sleep, no number of creams, or cover-ups can hide the look of an exhausted you.
 We set out to make products that help our community achieve deep, restful sleep.
 Part of this goal was making a commitment to the NIGHT signature black hue.
-Not a common color used in bedding, sleeping on black actually helps to support deeper rest – there’s even science to prove it.
+Not a common color used in bedding, sleeping on black actually helps to support deeper rest – there’s even the science to prove it.

 By sleeping on a black sleep surface, you’re helping your body negate light that is disrupting your sleep cycle.
 Studies show that exposure to light before bedtime can shorten melatonin (a.k.a the sleep hormone) production by up to 90 minutes.
-That’s 90 minutes less of quality sleep.
+That’s 90 minutes of lower quality sleep.

 With the introduction of electronics into our nightly routines, people are also being exposed to more light for more hours of the day.
 Studies show that exposure to light immediately or near bedtime can suppress melatonin levels by 50%.
 That’s 50% less sleep hormone your body is producing, meaning the quality of your sleep suffers.